 Aphrodite has the last laugh as she divorces her husband and is then free to be with Ares.

-This Welsh Goddess seems to be a strange candidate for this category.
+This Welsh Goddess seems to be a strange candidate for a Goddess of love.

 Relationships: She marries Matholwch, the King of Ireland.